Climate change in New Zealand: Electricity

-Both historically and presently, the majority of New Zealand's electricity has been generated from hydroelectricity.
+The majority of New Zealand's New Zealand's electricity is hydroelectric.
 In the 2019 calendar year, 82.4% of the country's electricity was generated from renewable or low-carbon resources: 58.2% from hydroelectricity, 17.4% from geothermal, 12.6% from natural gas, 5.1% from wind, 4.9% from coal, and 1.7% from other sources.

-The Huntly Power Station consumes about 300,000 tonnes of coal every year and is one of the biggest carbon dioxide generators in the country contributing over half of New Zealand's emissions of greenhouse gases from electricity generation.
+In 2019, the Huntly Power Station consumed about 300,000 tonnes of coal and was one of the biggest carbon dioxide generators in the country contributing over half of New Zealand's emissions of greenhouse gases from electricity generation.
 According to Chris Baker, chief executive of Straterra, "that scenario won't change for years to come."
-Only 10% of the power from the Huntly plant is used by Genesis Energy Limited itself.
-The remaining 90% is sold to other electricity companies to ease their own supply issues.
+Only 10% of the power from the Huntly plant was used by Genesis Energy Limited itself.
+The remaining 90% sold to other electricity companies to ease their own supply issues.
 In February 2018 Genesis Energy said it may keep burning fossil fuels until 2030.

 A major barrier in decommissioning Huntly is ensuring continued security of supply, especially to Auckland and Northland.
 In June 2019, transmission grid operator Transpower analysed the effects of closing the two remaining coal-fired units at Huntly on its grid.
 It concluded that without the coal-fired units and no major new generation or transmission upgrades, voltage collapse could occur during Auckland and Northland winter peak demand from 2023 onwards with the 400 MW combined-cycle gas turbine Huntly Unit 5 out of service, or from 2019 onwards with both Huntly Unit 5 and any one of the 220,000-volt transmission lines from Whakamaru out of service.

 Ten biggest polluters

-The ten companies which emit the most greenhouse gases in New Zealand are Fonterra, Z Energy, Air New Zealand, Methanex, Marsden Point Oil Refinery, BP, Exxon Mobil, Genesis Energy Limited, Contact Energy, and Fletcher Building.
+As of 2019, the ten companies which emit the most greenhouse gases in New Zealand were Fonterra, Z Energy, Air New Zealand, Methanex, Marsden Point Oil Refinery, BP, Exxon Mobil, Genesis Energy Limited, Contact Energy, and Fletcher Building.
 These companies emit around 54.5 million tonnes of CO_{2} each year – more than two thirds of New Zealand's total emissions.